 The CEFC is an Australian state-owned green bank that facilitates investment into products and projects necessary for Australia's transition to net zero.
-CEFC steps up to its human rights obligations by incorporating the Modern Slavery Act into its ESG Policy.
-The policy requires similar steps to those laid out by the UN Guiding Principles on Business and Human Rights (UNGP); for its investments it does the following:38
+The CEFC has incorporated the requirements of the Australian Modern Slavery Act into its ESG Policy as part of a broader human rights risk management process, reflecting the UN Guiding Principles on Business and Human Rights (UNGP).
+For its investments CEFC ESG policy requires various risk management strategies including the following:38

-- Modern Slavery Act risk assessments and due diligence. - The potential application of mitigation prior to investing. - Ongoing monitoring of direct counterparties and material indirect counterparties, where assessed as material or higher risk.
+- Modern Slavery Act risk assessments and due diligence. - The potential application of risk mitigation strategies to address human rights risk, prior to investing.

+• Ongoing monitoring of direct counterparties and material indirect counterparties, where assessed as material or higher risk.

-The CEFC upholds values of communication outlined in the UNGP.
-They have issued a series of Modern Slavery Act statements, which have identified the material and relevant human rights risks tied to its green investments.
+The CEFC has issued a series of Modern Slavery Act statements, which have identified the material and relevant human rights risks tied to its green investments.
 The 2021-2022 statement notes: